-10. MEMBERSHIP OF THE ORGANISATION
+9. MEMBERSHIP OF THE ORGANISATION

 The Organisation's membership consists of organisations involved with Early Childhood Development.
 There are founding members and other membership types namely Regular Members, Affiliate Members and Strategic members.
-As at 31 December 2022, the Organisation had 58 active members (2021: 58).
+As at 31 December 2023, the Organisation had 54 Regular, 43 Affiliate and 11 Strategic Active members (2022: 58).

-11. RISK MANAGEMENT
+10. RISK MANAGEMENT